harpreetkaurguglani/MiniProject2/contributions.md

 - Understanding and conveying the message clearly.
 Collaborative development with github.
 - Choosing the dataset was fun while defending our selected data.
+- Choosing the data set and common opinions.

 ## Things that went poorly

 - In person experience.
 - Managing time especially during the end of block.
+-Time constraints due to end of block deadlines.